aminekhedim/-home-swan-read_input/README.md

-# -read wind file for swan model
+# -create  wind file for swan model
 convert netcdf file to ascii file for swan model